Anzac Day: Jacinda Ardern addresses nation as thousands of Kiwis attend virtual dawn services

 "But so do our acts every day.
 We are a nation that has had its character defined by many things, but one is the sacrifice of others."

-She referenced the more than 11,000 soldiers who lost their lives, the 140,000 men and women who served overseas, and those on the home front.
+Ardern referenced the more than 11,000 soldiers who lost their lives, the 140,000 men and women who served overseas, and those on the home front.

 "These figures will never be abstract.
 Each represents a father, mother, brother, friend afflicted by conflict."